mantoni/live-list.js/README.md

 ## Browser compatibility

-To use this module in a browser, download the npm package and then use [Browserify](http://browserify.org) to create a standalone version:
+To use this module in a browser, download the npm package and then use [Browserify](http://browserify.org) to create a standalone version.

 ## Usage